franco-roura/digi-path-finder/src/lib/path-finder/README.md

 # Path finder

-1. Uses BFS to find the shortest path between digimon
+1. Uses Dijkstra's algorithm to find the path with the lowest ABI cost
 2. Tracks learned moves along the path
 3. Considers both evolution and devolution paths
+4. Takes evolution ABI requirements into account
+5. Generates nine possible level scenarios (10 to 90) for each evolution
-4. Returns the shortest path that learns all required moves
+6. Returns the path that learns all required moves using the least ABI
-5. Handles the case where no moves are required
-6. Properly typed the database objects to fix TypeScript errors

 The implementation works as follows:

-1. If no skills are required, it uses a simpler BFS to find the shortest path
-2. Otherwise, it uses a BFS that tracks both the path and learned moves
+1. Each edge cost is the ABI requirement of that evolution
+2. For every evolution or de-evolution the algorithm explores 9 possible levels (10, 20, ..., 90) to determine ABI gain
-3. Each state in the BFS includes:
+3. Each state in the search includes:
    - Current digimon ID
    - Set of learned moves
    - Path taken to reach this state
+   - Current ABI cost
 4. The algorithm checks if a digimon can learn any required moves at each step
-5. It explores both evolution (next) and devolution (prev) paths
+5. It explores both evolution (next) and devolution (prev) paths using Dijkstra's ordering
-6. It returns the first path that reaches the target digimon with all required moves learned
+6. It returns the path that reaches the target digimon with all required moves using the least ABI

 The algorithm returns an array of `PathStep` objects, where each step contains:
 - `digimonId`: The ID of the digimon in this step